spoud/kafka-training-practice/kafka-exercises/3.1-java-client/README.md

 ```

-// TODO should we use the driver positions thing here?
 * Create a producer that sends some messages to a topic on your local kafka instance
 * Verify that the messages are in the topic with the command line tools
 * Create a consumer that consumes the messages from the topic